|Nutrition Facts (per serving)|

 Serve this wonderful recipe with hot mashed potatoes, some green vegetable such as steamed green beans or roasted asparagus, and a special homemade pie for dessert.

 1 (16-ounce) can cranberry sauce

 1 envelope dry onion soup mix

-- For a bone-in turkey, put all of the ingredients into a 5 to 6-quart crockpot, cover, and cook for 2 hours on high.
+Cover and cook for 2 hours on high.
 This helps the meat get through the danger zone of 40 F to 140 F more quickly.

-- For cooking a boneless turkey breast, follow the instructions above.
-But when you reduce the crockpot heat to low, start checking the turkey after 1 to 2 hours.
-It may only need that much time to reach 165 F.
+Then reduce the heat to low and continue cooking the turkey for 4 to 5 hours or until the turkey registers 165 F on an instant-read meat thermometer.
+(Note: if you have a boneless turkey breast, when you reduce the crockpot heat to low, start checking the turkey after 1 to 2 hours.
+It may only need that much time to reach 165 F.)

-- Slice the turkey breast and serve it with the sauce that forms in the slow cooker.
+Slice the turkey breast and serve it with the sauce that forms in the slow cooker.

-- Think about using different types of fruit sauces in this super easy Three Ingredient Crockpot Turkey entree recipe.
+- Think about using different types of fruit sauces in this super easy three-ingredient crockpot turkey entrée recipe.
 You could use mango chutney instead of the cranberry sauce, or try a combination of crushed pineapple and pineapple jam.